unworthyEnzyme/ash/README.md

-# Linear - Scala 3 with Mill
+# Ash - Scala 3 with Mill

 A Scala 3 project using Mill build tool.